When most people have a medical question or need to find a doctor these days, they begin their search by consulting the internet.

-As of January 2016, Facebook revealed that it has 1.5 billion active accounts, that a whopping 78% of Americans use the site regularly, and that the fastest growing demographic is the 55+ age group.
-This is great news for rheumatology practices who want to reach their target audience and help their SEO.
+During the third quarter of 2021, Facebook reported that it has approximately 1.93 daily users has roughly 2.89 billion monthly active users.
+Facebook accounts for over 71% of monthly social media visits, and the fastest-growing demographic is the 55+ age group.
+This is excellent news for rheumatology practices that want to reach their target audience and boost their SEO.

 While social media is usually viewed as fun at best and frivolous at worst, search engines take your social media activity into account when considering SEO.
 The more active you are across various platforms, the more a search engine will view you as a good resource, and the better your SEO.
-Social media is also a great way to build backlinks to your website, which is another great way to build SEO.
+Social media is also a fantastic way to integrate backlinks to your website, which is another excellent way to build SEO.

 Create original content that your audience wants to read.

-A search engine wants to lead users to the very best resources on the Internet.
-The way a search engine decides what is “best” is based on a variety of things, including how long users stay on a particular website.
+A search engine wants to lead users to the very best resources on the internet.
+The way a search engine decides what is “best” is based on various things, such as how long users stay on a particular website.
 If they click a link and then immediately abandon it, it’s a sign that the site wasn’t helpful.
 If a user clicks a link and then sticks around or, better yet, goes deeper into the website, then the search engine can safely assume they found what they wanted and were satisfied.
 That website becomes more valuable to the search engine, and SEO increases.